timmseth/gmdb-static/README.md

 - A webserver (you can host it on apache,httpd,lamp,wamp,xxamp, etc).
 - SSL cert (self-signed is fine)
 - PHP installed with php-dom/php-xml modules (php8 works).

+## Localhost Modifications
+By default the app contains an SSL redirect.
+You can disable this by commenting out the first section (lines 3-8) in the /includes/config.php file.